CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

 * In your web browser, bookmark the [Google Cloud Platform console](https://console.cloud.google.com/home/dashboard?project=allen-discovery-center-mcovert).
-* In the `☰` menu (pronounced "hamburger") in the top left corner of the Google Cloud Platform console webpage, pin "Compute Engine", "Logging", and "Storage" for quick access.
+* In the `☰` menu (pronounced "hamburger") in the top left corner of the Google Cloud Platform console webpage, pin "Compute Engine" (GCE), "Logging" (Stackdriver), and "Storage" (GCS) to the top section of this menu for quick access.
 * You can rearrange and hide the "cards" on this page.

 **Optional:** Set up a chart to display worker node CPU utilization.